Comic Book: Sonic the Hedgehog/Mega Man: Worlds Collide

 Duo reveals in Part 10 that the effect is growing and could have dire consequences if not stopped.

 The crossover ends with the two heroes Chaos Controlling their respective worlds to restore them.
 The Mega Man universe more or less returns to its original status quo, with no one able to remember the crossover beyond vague recollections.
 The Sonic universe, meanwhile, will apparently have far more reaching alterations.
+The crossover between Mega Man and Mega Man X reveals that the reason they don't remember is that it happens in their future.

 Crazy-Prepared: A meta example.
 After he began writing both comics, Ian Flynn went ahead and wrote up an outline for a crossover just on the off chance that he got to do one.